DragonStrike (board game)

 Dragon Strike is a 1993 adventure board game from TSR, Inc. based on the Dungeons & Dragons (D&D) fantasy role-playing game.
 It was intended to be a pathway for beginners to start with, and for players to eventually play the full Advanced Dungeons & Dragons tabletop game after kindling their interest.

 Overview

-Dragon Strike is a hybrid between a board game and a table-top role playing game.
+Dragon Strike is a hybrid between a board game and a tabletop role playing game.
 It was designed to be a gateway into Dungeons & Dragons for new and young players.
 The game used a ruleset that was simpler than the basic Dungeons & Dragons rules to make it easier to play.
 The designers hoped to attract players as young as eight years old.

 The game came with several fold-out maps, cards, dice, an instructional VHS video, and a number of plastic miniatures.
 They represent the player characters, monsters, traps, treasure and status effects.
 The game included several pre-created quests available for play, one of which could be played solo.